SUSE/manager-build-profiles/OSImage/README.md

 ## Requests changes, bug reports

 POS prefixed image templates are mirrored from internal build sources.

-For change requests or bug reports please use official [SUSE bugzilla](https://bugzilla.suse.com)
+To report a bug or request a change, please use [Bugzilla](https://bugzilla.suse.com) or open a GitHub issue.